mr-raccoon-97/deep-learning-library/README.md

    nullptr in the internal implementation of the function.
 - [ ] Add backward methods to the softmax and log_softmax functions.
 They are not implemented yet.
 - [ ] Overload << operators for tensors so we don't have to iterate over the tensors values for print them.
+- [ ] Add binary substraction and division operations.
+- [ ] Add unary operations (this is easy because inplace operations don't requires a backward method).
+- [ ] Add a broadcast mechanism to operate between tensors of diferent shapes.
 - [ ] Adding more tasks here is another task!

 ### Long Term